 - (a) Charges must be submitted in writing to the Student Government Association Advisor at least forty-eight (48) hours before charges are formally presented to the SGA Executive Board. - (b) Once charges have been formally presented to the SGA Executive Board, the President shall call a special meeting at a later date to discuss the charges. - (c) The President shall preside at the hearing meeting with assistance from the SGA Advisor.
-If the President is the accused, the Vice- President shall be the presiding officer with assistance from the Staff Advisor. - (d) The special meeting shall hear the facts from person(s) presenting charges and the person being accused shall offer a rebuttal.
+If the President is the accused, the Vice-President shall be the presiding officer with assistance from the SGA Advisor and/or his/her representative. - (d) The special meeting shall hear the facts from person(s) presenting charges and the person being accused shall offer a rebuttal.
 A vote shall occur at the end of the meeting by the Executive Board Members. - (e) A two-thirds (2/3) vote of the Executive Board is necessary for removal of an officer.
-The vote shall occur by roll call, and the accused shall not be in the room. - (f) For cases dealing with a member who has dropped below the required GPA or is being suspended or expelled from the College, no Executive Board vote will occur.
-The decision will be made by the SGA Advisor in consultation with the Vice President for Student Life.
+The vote shall occur by roll call. - (f) For cases dealing with a member who has dropped below the required GPA or is being suspended or expelled from the College, no Executive Board vote will occur.
+The decision will be made by the SGA Advisor in consultation with the Vice President of Enrollment.